matrix-org/matrix-spec-proposals/specification/client_server_api.rst

     }
   }

-If the home server deems the authentication attempt to be successful but still requires more stages to be completed, it returns HTTP status 401 along with the same object as when no authentication was attempted, with the addition of the ``completed`` key which is an array of stage type the client has completed
+If the homeserver deems the authentication attempt to be successful but still requires more stages to be completed, it returns HTTP status 401 along with the same object as when no authentication was attempted, with the addition of the ``completed`` key which is an array of stage type the client has completed